MaciejGazdecki/Cat-s-App/README.md

 - code RWD for adoption section (the rest of RWD is plus minus done with small bugs left);
 - style form validation in AdoptCat component;
 - fix the charts bug;
-- enable the option to upload photos of cats to API using ("<input type="file" />");and enable this option in API.
+- enable the option to upload photos of cats to API;and enable this option in API.
 - enable the option to upload photos to announcement and enable this option in firebase;
 - design component when all announcements will be displayed, maybe with filter option;
 - design 404 component